CbyM/C-C-/README.md

 # C
-Small programs and useful notes regarding C and C++
+Programs and useful notes regarding C and C++